AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/using-smart-campaigns/priority-override-for-trigger-campaigns.md

 ---
 # Priority Override for Trigger Campaigns {#priority-override-for-trigger-campaigns}

-Admins can override Marketo's determined priority for trigger campaigns to set priorities that better align with business objectives.
+Admins can override the Marketo Engage determined priority for Trigger Campaigns to set priorities that better align with business objectives.

 >[!NOTE]
 >
->This feature is only available for trigger campaigns and to users who have been granted the [“Edit Trigger Campaign Priority” permission](#grant-priority-override-access).
+>This feature is only available for Trigger Campaigns and to users who have been granted the ["Edit Trigger Campaign Priority" permission](#grant-priority-override-access).

 >[!CAUTION]
 >